Step-by-step guides showing how to do stuff with PdfClerk.

 You can add additional metadata columns to the document list.
 The metadata can then be added to stamps, bookmarks and table of contents.

-- In the input tab, with documents loaded, click the plus sign within the square on the right of the documents list.
+- In the input tab, with documents loaded, click the plus sign within the square on the right of the document list.
 Provide a name for the new column.

 - Enter the data